hammerjs/touchemulator/README.md

 ````

 Also, the script includes polyfills for `document.createTouch` and `document.createTouchList`.

+You can stop the touch emulator with `TouchEmulator.stop()` and restart it with another call to `TouchEmulator.start()`.
+In previous versions, the emulator was started by calling `TouchEmulator()`; that continues to work, too.

 ## How it works
 It listens to the `mousedown`, `mousemove` and `mouseup` events, and translates them to touch events.
 If the mouseevent